2024 Houston Texans season: AFC Wild Card Playoffs: vs. (5) Los Angeles Chargers

-This is the first time the Texans have played the Chargers in the playoffs, with the Texans being 3–5 against them all-time.
-The Texans have made eight appearances in the wild-card round in their 23-year history, and they have played in the Saturday 4:30 slot each time.
+This is the first time the Texans have played the Chargers in the playoffs, with the Texans being 3–6 against them all-time.
+The Texans had made their eight appearance in the wild-card round in their 23-year history, and they had played in the Saturday 4:30 slot each time (this streak would finally be broken the following year when the Texans played on Monday night).
 Los Angeles quarterback Justin Herbert, who only threw a total of three interceptions during the regular season, was picked off four times during the game.